komparo/rosetta-pipeline/README.md

 a different (and sometimes exotic) syntax.
 Because of this, it can be confusing to choose the appropriate framework for a particular use case.
 This is further complicated by an inconsistent terminology between frameworks.
-For example: rules (make and snakemake), processes (nextflow), tasks (WDL), jobs (CWL) and stages (martian) all refer to the exact same concept in different pipeline specifications.
+For example, rules (make and snakemake), processes (nextflow), tasks (WDL), jobs (CWL) and stages (martian) all refer to the exact same concept in different pipeline specifications.